Handling Secure Printed Materials

-Note the following about print on demand:
+Note the following about print-on-demand:

 - Print requests must be approved and processed by the test administrators and test examiners during test administration.

-- The decision to allow students to use print on demand must be made on an individual student basis and is available only for students with an IEP or Section 504 plan.
+- The decision to allow students to use print-on-demand must be made on an individual student basis and is available only for students with an IEP or Section 504 plan.

-- Because items are printed individually, utilizing the print-on-demand functionality does not allow a printed version of the online test to be created prior to testing, especially given the adaptive nature of the Smarter Balanced assessments.
+- Because items are printed individually, using the print-on-demand functionality does not allow a printed version of the online test to be created prior to testing, especially given the adaptive nature of the Smarter Balanced assessments.